Search

 Health System Strengthening

-In collaboration with state and national governments, FIND has enhanced diagnostic services by upgrading lab infrastructure, particularly in underserved areas, and introducing airborne infection control (AIC) measures in health facilities such as germicidal ultraviolet (UVGI) systems alongside training for more than 700 staff on AIC protocols.
+FIND India is working to ensure that the healthcare infrastructure in India is resilient, responsive, and capable of handling both infectious and non-communicable diseases.
+In collaboration with state and national governments, FIND India has enhanced diagnostic services by upgrading lab infrastructure, particularly in underserved areas.
+We have introduced airborne infection control (AIC) measures in health facilities, such as germicidal ultraviolet (UVGI) systems, training for more than 700 staff on AIC protocols.
+We are also empowering healthcare workers by offering specialized training programmes to boost local capacity in diagnostic services.

 Women’s Health and Empowerment